FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 -- It's important to match the columns in the same order as the values in the next line.
 VALUES ($1, $2, $3, $4);
 ```
-6. Connect ui-form’s output to change node’s input, change node’s output to function node’s input, and function node's output to the PostgreSQL node’s input.

 !["Inserting data into database"](./images/postgresql_with_node-red_insert_data.png "Inserting data into database")

+6. Connect ui-form’s output to function node’s input, and function node's output to the PostgreSQL node’s input.

 # Displaying product data on Dashboard 2.0
 In this section, we will retrieve all data from our database table and display it on Dashboard 2.0 using the Ui-table widget.

 1. Drag an Inject node onto canvas.
-2. Drag and change node to canvas and follow the same steps to set configuration object's property which we have discussed in the above sections.
-3. Drag a PostgreSQL node onto canvas and paste the below SQL command into the query input field.
+2. Drag a PostgreSQL node onto the Canvas and click on that node and paste the following SQL command into the query input field.
-4. Drag a Ui-table widget onto canvas and create a new Ui group for it.
+3. Drag a Ui-table widget onto canvas and create a new Ui group for it.
-5. Connect ui-form’s output to change node’s input, change node’s output to function node’s input, and function node's output to the PostgreSQL node’s input.
+4. Connect ui-form’s output to function node’s input, and function node's output to the PostgreSQL node’s input.
 ```sql
 -- Retrieve all data from the product_data table SELECT * FROM product_data;